What’s in a name? When it comes to horse names, plenty!

 Adobe can reference a clay-colored coat, or California’s Adobe Creek, site of the swanky Pink Horse Ranch country club of the 1950s.

-The name of the black horse belonging to the Greek God Hades.
+A fitting name if your horse's color is black, just like this horse belonging to the Greek God Hades.

 The fun-to-say name of Pippi Longstocking’s horse.